steveklabnik/rust_for_rubyists/book/chapter-05.md

 means we plan to mutate that variable: yes, variables are immutable by default.

-Also, `:s` is the formt string for a... string.
+Also, `:s` is the format string for a... string.

 We can shorten this up a bit with this syntax: